launchdarkly/gogitix/README.md

 .files - an array of files that have been updated (and still exist).
 Sorted alphabetically.
 .packages - an array of packages that have been updated (and still exist).  e.g. "github.com/launchdarkly/gogitix" .dirs - an array of directories that have been updated (and still exist).
 Paths are relative.
 Sorted alphabetically.
-.topDirs - an array of directories that have been updated (and still exist) with nested directories excluded.
+.trees - an array of subtrees that have been updated (and still exist).
 Paths are relative.
 Sorted alphabetically.
 .root - root directory for your git repository in the temporary workarea .gitRoot - root directory of your go source
 .workRoot -- root directory of the temporary workarea